Put–call parity: Derivation

 We will suppose that the put and call options are on traded stocks, but the underlying can be any other tradeable asset.
 The ability to buy and sell the underlying is crucial to the "no arbitrage" argument below.

 First, note that under the assumption that there are no arbitrage opportunities (the prices are arbitrage-free), two portfolios that always have the same payoff at time T must have the same value at any prior time.
 To prove this suppose that, at some time t before T, one portfolio were cheaper than the other.
-Then one could purchase (go long) the cheaper portfolio and sell (go short) the more expensive.
-At time T, our overall portfolio would, for any value of the share price, have zero value (all the assets and liabilities have canceled out).
-The profit we made at time t is thus a riskless profit, but this violates our assumption of no arbitrage.
+Then one could purchase (go long) the cheaper portfolio and sell (go short) the more expensive one.
+At time T, this long/short portfolio excluding cash would, for any value of the share price, have zero value (all the assets and liabilities have canceled out).
+The cash profit we made at time t is thus a riskless profit, but this violates our assumption of no arbitrage.

 We will derive the put-call parity relation by creating two portfolios with the same payoffs (static replication) and invoking the above principle (rational pricing).

 Consider a call option and a put option with the same strike K for expiry at the same date T on some stock S, which pays no dividend.
 We assume the existence of a bond that pays 1 dollar at maturity time T. The bond price may be random (like the stock) but must equal 1 at maturity.